 Netanya

-Netanya has emerged over the last 15 years as Israel’s other major Anglo center — different from Jerusalem in almost every way, and increasingly the choice for families who want modern construction, sea air, and a real urban beach lifestyle without Tel Aviv prices.
-Three neighborhoods carry most of the Anglo demand.
+Netanya has emerged over the last 15 years as Israel’s other major Anglo centre — different from Jerusalem in almost every way, and increasingly the choice for families who want modern construction, sea air, and a coastal lifestyle without Tel Aviv prices.

 Ir Yamim